 You may have gathered by now that the only thing we like more than grilling up a big ol’ leg of lamb or writing about grilling that big ol’ leg of lamb is watching our daughters play soccer.
 I remember when they were young, other parents who had a few years on us, warned once soccer kicks in, you can kiss your weekends goodbye.
 The sad truth is that even though our friends are probably sick of us giving our one-word excuse for why we can’t go to the barbecue or the birthday party (“soccer”), and even though we had to cancel our Memorial Day vacation plans this year for a tournament (first place, plus a winning goal scored on a breakaway, ahem), I’m not sure what else I’d rather be doing on a Saturday than sitting in my fold-out chair, chatting with parents, and cheering for a fleet of pony-tailed girls who have come to be some of my daughters’ closest friends.
 (I ask you: Is there anything in the world better than a pony-tailed girl in an oversized soccer uniform?)

 But sometimes I wonder if I’m a little nuts.
 Like when I wake up on the first Saturday of the summer without soccer in the schedule and feel bereft.
 Or when I go to bed at night thinking about how we can get our 50-pound center midfielder to shoot with more power.
 Or when I watch the US women’s Olympic team (soccer or otherwise) and think, if I ran a few more miles each week, maybe, just maybe, I could make the 2016 Games?
 It’s desperate times like these when I’m grateful to have Coach Andy to talk to.
 Coach Andy – not to be confused with my Andy, aka First Place Loser Andy – is Andrea Montalbano, my 8-year-old’s soccer coach, and mother of two soccer stars herself.
 She started playing when she was eight, went on to four years of Division 1 ball at Harvard, then, as a producer on the Today show, covered, among other things, the 1999 US Women’s National Championship.
 But best of all, she’s written a bunch of soccer books for girls that Phoebe loves maybe even more than her Man U T-shirt.
 You’ve already heard about Breakaway, and now, in time for the Olympics, comes Lily Out of Bounds, the first in her series called Soccer Sisters.
-(Naturally, Brandi Chastain is the official spokesperson.)
+(2013 Update: Volume 2, Vee Caught Offside, has been released!)
 In other words, Coach Andy knows a little something about soccer and soccer parents.
 I thought she might be able to answer a few of my burning questions.

 First off, tell me about your book.
 What does it mean to be a Soccer Sister and how can my daughter become one because it sounds really cool?